 In a digital environment, cultivating friendship and good associations means doing everything we personally can to ensure that our attention is getting hit by things that help us grow morally, ethically, and spiritually.

-I absolutely do care about whether a polytheist’s political/social opinions cause harm to others for three vaguely connected reasons — (1) Ethical systems in Hellenism inform how I think about social justice and equity.
+I absolutely do care about whether a polytheist’s political/social opinions cause harm to others for three vaguely connected reasons — (1) Ethical systems adapted from Hellenism into my own context (as an American polytheist who worships the Hellenic Gods) inform how I think about social justice and equity.
 (2) I worship the Eumenides, and the Kindly Goddesses don’t care how pious you are if the restless dead are pissed off.
 (3) People who are victims of trauma should not be blamed.
 Gods know I was blamed for “inviting” others to bully me growing up.
 Why should I do that to anyone else?

 Beyond personal associations, I have notifications on my phone for Headspace, the Stoic quote of the day app, my daily weather forecast, a daily compliment, the 5-minute journal, and chats with friends.
 The only browser I have on my phone is Firefox Incognito, specifically because it keeps logging me out of Twitter when it erases my browser history.
 Most of the apps on my phone are for reading: Instapaper, Google Books, Kindle.
 (Google Books is where I read scifi lit mag epubs from the Patreon creators I support.)
 The only social media app I have on my phone is Goodreads.
 I avoid posting to Twitter when I’m feeling strong negative emotions.
 I don’t need likes or retweets to reinforce that with a dopamine hit.